Proficiency levels: NAP-Civics and Citizenship 2024

 Level 1

 Students working at Level 1 demonstrate knowledge of broad features of the Australian democracy.
 They recognise the cultural significance of the land to Indigenous Australians and that cultural attitudes and values can change over time.
-They demonstrate familiarity with simple mechanisms of community engagement and civic actions to inform and influence change.
+They demonstrate familiarity with simple mechanisms of community engagement and how civic actions inform and influence change.

-Below level 1
+Below Level 1

 Students working at below Level 1 demonstrate knowledge of the notion of fairness and recognise some basic human rights.
-They demonstrate familiarity with basic aspects of democratic processes and legal systems and some familiarity with generalised characteristics of Australian identity.
+They demonstrate familiarity with basic aspects of democratic processes and legal systems, and some familiarity with generalised characteristics of Australian identity.

-iFor selected item response descriptors that illustrate the nature of the civics and citizenship content and cognitive processes, which students can make use of when answering questions at the level, please refer to table 3.1 of the 2019 NAP – civics and citizenship Years 6 & 10 report (PDF 12.4 MB).
+For selected item response descriptors that illustrate the nature of the civics and citizenship content and cognitive processes, which students can make use of when answering questions at the level, please refer to Table 3.1 of the NAP-Civics and Citizenship 2024 Public report (PDF 6.1 MB)

 In addition to developing the civics and citizenship literacy proficiency scale, proficient standards were established for both Year 6 and Year 10.
 For the NAP sample assessments, proficient standards represent points on the proficiency scale that represent a challenging but reasonable expectation for typical Year 6 and 10 students to have reached by the end of each of those years of study.
 Students need to demonstrate more than minimal or elementary skills to be regarded as having reached the standard appropriate to their year level.